All students currently studying in grades 1 to 7 are eligible to participate in SCI Math Minds competition.

 a) A Written Round for all grades.

-b) The top 8 students in grades 3 through 7 advance to the Oral Round.
+b) The top 8 students in grades 3 through 7 advances to the Oral Round.

 c) The top four Winners in the Oral Round for Grades 3 through 7 are recognized with cash prizes.

 The Written Round (60 minutes) consists of 40 problems.
-This round tests student’s knowledge of fundamental mathematical concepts and problem solving skills.
-Both accuracy and speed are tested in this round.
+This round tests students’ knowledge of fundamental mathematical concepts and problem-solving skills.
+Both accuracy and speeds are tested in this round.
 Calculators are not permitted.
-For students in Grades 1 and 2, this completes the competition.
+For students in grades 1and 2, this completes the competition.

 Recognition & Awards: